Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 ---
 title: "Qumulo Core Feature Log"
-summary: "This section lists the most important features from each release.
-For information about upgrade types, see <a href='mode-reference.html'>Qumulo Core Upgrade Mode Reference</a>."
+summary: "This section lists the most important features from each release."
 permalink: /administrator-guide/upgrading-qumulo-core/feature-log.html
 sidebar: administrator_guide_sidebar
 keywords: update, upgrade, feature, log
 varNoPublicChanges: The majority of functionality and stability improvements in this Qumulo Core release are internal.
 ---

+For information about upgrade types for each release, see <a href='mode-reference.html'>Qumulo Core Upgrade Mode Reference</a>.

 <style>div#toc{height:200px;overflow:auto;}</style>